pbrucla/linux-scavenger-hunt/.clue-templates/clue04.md

 ### Clue 4: Moving Day ###

+Welcome!
+I hope you are viewing this file in `less`.
+As a reminder:

+- Use arrow keys to move up and down
+- Use space bar to jump down a full page
+- Hit `q` to exit once you are done reading

 #### Making Space ####

 We've been exploring the directories that already exist on the computer.
 But